magento/devdocs/src/cloud/cdn/cloud-fastly-custom-response.md

 ![Fastly custom error page]

-Currently, you can customize the following Fastly response pages for your {{ site.data.var.ece }} project through the Magento Admin UI.
+Currently, you can customize the following Fastly response pages for your {{ site.data.var.ece }} project through the Admin UI.

 -  [Server errors - Internal server error, timeout or site maintenance outages (error code 500 or greater)](#customize-the-503-error-page)
 -  [WAF blocking events that occur when the WAF detects suspicious request traffic (403 Forbidden)](#customize-the-waf-error-page)